-This is such a simple recipe.
-I do a lot of classes that need egg whites, so it’s pretty much my go-to recipe for using up those leftover yolks.
-I’ve even got a refrigerated ice cream machine to churn the ice cream for me.
-As you do.
+We make ice cream a lot because we run a macaroon class that needs at least 16 egg whites, so it’s pretty much my go-to recipe for using up those leftover yolks.
+We’ve even got a refrigerated ice cream machine to churn out the ice cream for us.
+As you do… 😊

 - 400 g milk